yuelinan/codes-of-SGR/README.md

 ## How to run SGR?

-To train $SGR$ on OGBG dataset:
+To train SGR on OGBG dataset:

 ```python
 sh student.sh
 ```

-To train $SGR$ on Spurious-Motif dataset:
+To train SGR on Spurious-Motif dataset:

 ```python
 # cd spmotif_codes
 sh student.sh
 ```

-To train $SGR$ on Graph-SST2 dataset:
+To train SGR on Graph-SST2 dataset:

 ```python
 # cd sst_codes